 20. Spend an afternoon browsing in a bookshop

 For some reason, the smell of a bookshop always makes us want to pee.
 Besides wanting to share that random fact with you all, we’d recommend spending an afternoon in your favourite bookshop.
 Asides from the big boys like Thalia, there are hundreds of small, charming independent bookstores scattered around the city.
-One of our all-time favourites is the Shakespeare and Company bookstore, which specialises in English-langauge books.
+One of our all-time favourites is the Shakespeare & Company bookstore, which specialises in English-language books.
 Watch out for our article about Vienna’s best independent bookstores!
 Read our article about Shakespeare and co., here, for more inspiration!

 21. Waltz at a Viennese Ball

 Play the part, get dressed up in your best suit or ball gown and waltz and swing your partner (or break out into a breakdance) around the dancefloor at one of the traditional Viennese Balls happening during January and February.
 However, if being pomp and pretentious isn’t your thing, check out the complete opposite happening at the Rosenball.